Which Piercings Hurt the Most (or Least)!

-- Dahlia Bites: A lip piercing made in the corners of the mouth.
-A less common lip piercing style, it is commonly referred to as a ‘Joker Piercing’ due to resemblances to the comic book villain.
+Dahlia Bites: A lip piercing made in the corners of the mouth.
+A less common lip piercing style, it is commonly referred to as a ‘Joker Piercing’ due to its resemblance to the comic book villain.

 The nostril piercing is considered slightly more painful than ears and lips and this is because you are piercing through cartilage which is tougher than skin and therefore hurts a little bit more.
 However, most people describe a nostril piercing as a very brief sting that makes your eyes water and can make you sneeze.

 This piercing shouldn’t be too sore afterward and can be cleaned following the normal saltwater wash guidelines as advised by your piercer.
 Nostril piercings take around 6-8 weeks to heal and the most important thing with this one is ensuring you don’t catch it on clothes when dressing or undressing.

 Eyebrow piercings are considered fairly low on the pain scale, most people agree that this piercing is one that feels more like pressure than pain with the actual process compared to a strong pinch.

 This piercing will initially be done with a longer bar, as it is very common to have swelling in the eyebrow area, however, it can be replaced with a shorter bar within 6-8 weeks.
 The piercing will not be considered fully healed until three months after having it done and during this time it is very important to be careful when plucking eyebrows, avoid waxing and be careful not to catch it when dressing or undressing.